types-of-cannabis-business-strategies

 Flower/Bud

 Flower, also known as bud, refers to the dried and cured cannabis plant’s reproductive part.
 It is the most common and traditional form of cannabis consumption.
 Users typically smoke or vaporize the flower to inhale its cannabinoids, such as THC (tetrahydrocannabinol) and CBD (cannabidiol).
-Flower products come in different strains, each with its own unique combination of cannabinoids and terpenes, resulting in various effects and flavors.
+Flower products come in different strains, each with its unique combination of cannabinoids and terpenes, resulting in various effects and flavors.

 Concentrates